Raster vs Vector Maps: What's the Difference & Which are Best?

 Note: This section of the blog has been updated in January 2023.

 Spatial Indexes are global grids - in that sense, they are a lot like raster data.
-However, they render a lot like vector data; each "cell" in the grid is an individual feature which can be interrogated.
+However, they render a lot like vector data; each "cell" in the grid is an individual feature which acts more like a polygon.
 They can be used for both vector-based analysis (like running intersections and spatial joins) and raster-based analysis (like slope or hotspot analysis).

 But where they really excel is in their size, and subsequent processing and analysis speeds.
 Spatial Indexes are "geolocated" through a reference string, not a long geometry description (like vector data).
 This makes them small, and quick.
 So many organizations are now taking advantage of Spatial Indexes to enable performant analysis of truly big spatial data.
 Find out more about these in our ebook Spatial Indexes 101.